abbyy/RTR-SDK.Cordova/README.md

 The native libraries support the following systems:

-* Android: version 4.4 or later for ARMv7 processors
+* Android: version 4.4 or later for ARMv7 (armeabi-v7a) and ARMv8 (arm64-v8a) processors
 * iOS: versions 8.x and later